 Both the Toronto Metro Convention Center & TCU Place cannot honour our booking request due to concerns that our opposition might vandalize their property.
 These are issues outside our control, but our tax revenues do indeed go towards funding law enforcement that is tasked with keeping the peace at such events.
 When even basic services such as law enforcement keeping the peace are not respected, the financial return on our tax dollars is non-existent.

 From the very outset of our announcement in November, 2017 to “be on the ballot” for the 43rd Federal Election we have experienced systemic discrimination on the basis of nothing more than our political stance of Canadian nationalism.
 This denial of the Canadian Nationalist Party, a federally-sanctioned political party, to receive publicly-funded services demonstrates that our government is engaging in taxation without representation.
-It is also a clear indication that Canada does not have a legitimate democratic channel for citizens to exercise their self-determination.
+We have proven beyond a reasonable doubt that Canada does not have a legitimate democratic channel for citizens to exercise their self-determination.

 The message to us is clear: the current government in Canada is opposed to the nationhood of our country and does not support the constitutional rights of a federal political party to assemble on public property and communicate their policies to Canadian voters.
 This is a political ideology that resonates with millions of citizens, yet our government continues to deny our requests for public permits.
 It seems in Canada, we have (quite literally) no rights to speak of.

 These types of transgressions are intolerable to us and paint the picture of a democratic channel that is made available only to political narratives which support the “post-national” dictatorship our current Prime Minister has vocally endorsed.